What Can I Do If I’m Feeling Bored With Life? Strategies To Add Excitement

 Seeking professional help for boredom

 Many people experience boredom at some point in their lives, and it may not be intrinsically a bad thing.
 Boredom can improve creativity, and daydreaming can be a good outlet for escaping stress.
-However, finding that you’re bored with life persistently may put you into a rut that’s difficult to emerge from.
+However, finding that you’re bored with life persistently may put you into a rut.
 In such a case, boredom may actually be related to anxiety or depression, and you may find yourself turning to unhealthy coping mechanisms like alcohol misuse or social isolation.

-You may wish to seek out the guidance of a professional therapist if you have symptoms of anxiety or depression, or want to talk with someone about strategies to reduce boredom and wait for positive changes to happen.
+You may wish to seek out the guidance of a professional therapist if you have symptoms of anxiety or depression, or want to talk with someone about strategies to reduce boredom and make positive changes in your life.

 Online therapy might be a good fit for you if you are having difficulty finding the time to travel to a therapist's office or prefer to attend therapy sessions from the comfort of your home.
 Online therapy has been shown to be effective in treating depression.
 A literature review of 14 peer-reviewed articles found that people who have depression and sought treatment with online therapy saw a reduction in their depression symptoms, similar to those treated with traditional therapy.